h4nwei/STI-VQA/README.md

 - torchvision = 0.9.0

 ## Feature extraction
-More details can be found in README.md in the folder of `feature`.
+More details can be found in README.md in the folder of `extract_features`.

 ## Training on VQA Databases
 You can change the paramers in `param.py` to train each dataset with intra-/cross-dataset settings: